Running of the Bulls

 Arrive in Barcelona at any time.
 As your fellow travellers are arriving throughout the day, there are no planned activities, so check-in to the hotel (check-in time is approx. 3pm) and enjoy the city.
 In the evening meet your fellow group members to go over the details of your trip.
 Check the notice boards or ask at reception for the exact time and location of this group meeting.
 After the meeting, you can head out for a meal at a local restaurant with the group (optional).
-If you arrive late, no worries, your Tour Leader will leave you a message at the front desk.
+If you arrive late, no worries, your CEO will leave you a message at the front desk.
 Please note: This tour is designed for those who wish to enjoy the spectacle of the Running of the Bulls from a safe distance.
 G Adventures does not in any way recommend participating in the run.
 Please see the "important notes" section for more information on this.
-If you arrive early why not spend the afternoon at leisure exploring Spain’s second largest city, known worldwide for its dynamic atmosphere and exciting style.
+We recommended arriving a day or two early to fully explore this vibrant city.
 Barcelona may be Spain’s second largest city, but it's the capital when it comes to fashion, architecture, food and music.
 Renowned for its dynamic atmosphere and groundbreaking style, Barcelona is always fun and exciting.
 As the most cosmopolitan and economically active city in Spain it has always shown its will to be modern.
 Barcelona is always at the forefront of the latest international styles, whether it be in architecture, fashion or ways of thinking.
 There is plenty of history too: visit the old Gothic Quarter with its maze of dark streets, historic cathedral, medieval buildings, bars and cafes.
 Stroll the Rambla, a large tree-lined pedestrian boulevard perfect for people-watching and window shopping, ending at the harbour front facing the Mediterranean Sea.
 Make sure to view Gaudi’s most famous work, the Sagrada Familia cathedral, an inspiring yet bizarre testament to the artist’s unique vision.
 Should you need some quiet time away from it all a visit to the imaginative Park Guell will cure all ills, as you stroll the tree lined paths and admire more of Gaudi’s creative genius at play.
 For nightlife, the highest concentration of young and beautiful locals dancing the night away – both in the bars and on the street – can be found near the intersection of Santaló and Mariano Cubi streets.
 Here you can always find good music, good drinks and lots of fun.
 Another good nightlife spot for meeting the fashionable locals of Barcelona is on the Plaza Francesc Maciá.

-An early start as we head to our private balcony for the best and most coveted view of the heart-stopping action of a morning bull-run (or "encierro" in Spanish) accompanied by our expert local guide to talk you through the action.
+An early start as we head to our privately owned balcony for the best and most coveted view of the heart-stopping action of a morning bull-run (or "encierro" in Spanish) accompanied by our expert local guide to talk you through the action.
 You'll soon see why we (strongly!) recommend that you leave the running to the local experts!
-We will be picked up at our hotel at around 6am to head by private transport to the centre of the old town where we meet our local guide to take us to our private balcony in a building overlooking the route of the running of the bulls.
+We will be picked up at our hotel at around 6am to head by private transport to the centre of the old town where we meet our local guide to take us to the privately owned balcony in a building overlooking the route of the running of the bulls.
+(There may be other people watching from the balcony besides our group).
 Enjoy the excitement of one of the most coveted views of the daily "encierro", which lasts little more than a couple of minutes, but for the runners it can seem like hours!
 Our guide will explain the history and folklore involved in the San Fermin festival and the tradition of the bull run and daily bull fight, or "corrida".
 After the action, sit back with your travel companions and local guide, who will continue to pique your interest with tales of past runs, bull fights and San Fermin festivities.
 Opt to visit the local Encierro Museum, which details the history and tradition of the running of the bulls.
 Later there will be plenty of time to soak up some more of the festival action below in the heart of it all, in the streets of Pamplona.
 Do as the Spanish do and take an afternoon siesta to rest and recover some strength for another evening of partying on the streets with the thousands of other revellers.